pydata/xarray/README.md

 ## Main Feaures

-  - A `DataView` object that is compatible with NumPy's ndarray and ufuncs but keeps ancilliary variables and metadata intact.
+  - A `DatasetArray` object that is compatible with NumPy's ndarray and ufuncs but keeps ancilliary variables and metadata intact.
   - Array broadcasting based on dimension names and coordinate indices instead of only shapes.